Browse all plants

 Use these photos to compare the plant's leaves, stems, flowers, fruit, and overall habit before you buy or plant.

-Blackberries ripening on a cane with leaves.
+Blackberries ripening among green leaves.

 Harvested blackberries in small produce baskets.